bash4Dev/game-of-thrones-quotes/README.md

-# Game of Thrones Quote Generator
+# Game of Thrones Quotes

 A dynamic website that displays random Game of Thrones quotes with character details, images, and social sharing capabilities.